The application period for the 2023-2026 cohort is now closed.

 - Residency or study visa

-- Three-page statement of interest in the FFAR Fellows Program including research statement and career goals
+- Statement of Interest in the FFAR Fellows Program (1500 words)

 - Student CV

-- Undergraduate and graduate transcripts (Unofficial transcripts are allowed.
-Official transcripts may be requested if applicant is selected)
+- Undergraduate and graduate transcripts.
+Unofficial transcripts are allowed.
+Official transcripts may be requested if the applicant is selected.